 Remember that these solutions are anecdotal and not necessarily backed by scientific research.
 Most products you’ll find in the homeopathic space haven’t been evaluated by the FDA, so be sure to run them past your doctor or pediatrician first–I like to take a picture of the labels online and thumb through them with my doc first.

 To help rid your infant or your nipples of thrush:

-- Swab the affected area with pure coconut oil (virgin, no artificial additives)
+- Swab the affected area with pure coconut oil (virgin, no artificial additives) which has antifungal properties

 - Dilute apple cider vinegar or white vinegar and gently coat the affected area with this solution 1-3 times daily

 - Spread a light coat of yogurt (plain, unsweetened) across the affected regions

 - Wash EVERYTHING that comes into contact with you or baby to prevent the passing back and forth